Diamond Sunrise

 Section 3: Mediation

-Non-disciplinary disputes between members (interpersonal conflicts, disagreements about practice, mentoring disputes, and similar matters that do not constitute violations of the Five Principles) may be referred to a mediator appointed by the Council of Guides.
+Non-disciplinary disputes between members (interpersonal conflicts, disagreements about practice, mentoring disputes, and similar matters that do not constitute violations of the Five Principles or Inviolable Behavioral Standards) may be referred to a mediator appointed by the Inner Council.
 Mediation is voluntary.
 Both parties must consent.
-If mediation fails or is declined, the Council of Guides may issue non-binding advisory guidance.
+If mediation fails or is declined, the Inner Council may issue non-binding advisory guidance.

 Section 4: Post-Departure Confidentiality